Seq # 362150005

 Flight periods

-The adult flies in two generation per year from April till the mid-June and from mid-June till early September, occasionally later.
+The adult flies in two generations per year from April to mid-June and from mid-June to early September, occasionally later.

 Observed on